Diffuse Domain Methods with Dirichlet Boundary Conditions: Introduction

 \section{Introduction}

-Solving partial differential equations (PDEs) on domains with complex geometries is a significant challenge in computational science and engineering disciplines.
+Solving partial differential equations (PDEs) on domains with complex geometries is a significant challenge in computational science and engineering.
 Traditional numerical methods usually depend on generating a fitted mesh, which can be computationally expensive.
 Due to the boundary complexities, it is necessary to use a very fine mesh that is often smaller than the solution's length scale.
 This challenge is particularly present in three dimensions, and problems involving evolving boundaries.
 To overcome these difficulties of mesh generation, a variety of methods have been developed.
-For example, using a simple fitted mesh and modifying the discretization near the boundary, such as the Extended Finite Element Method \cite{Fries2010}.
-On the other hand, there are methods that utilise non-fitted meshes, such as: the Fictitious Domain Method \cite{Glowinski1996,Ramiere2007,Vos2008,Parussini2009}, and the Immersed Boundary Method \cite{LeVeque1994,Prenter2023,Griffith2020}.
+For example, using a simple fitted mesh and modifying the discretisation near the boundary, such as the Extended Finite Element Method \citep{Fries2010}.
+On the other hand, there are methods that utilise non-fitted meshes, such as: the Fictitious Domain Method \citep{Glowinski1996,Ramiere2007,Vos2008,Parussini2009}, and the Immersed Boundary Method \citep{LeVeque1994,Prenter2023,Griffith2020}.

-Among these approaches, the \DD{} Method (DDM) has been created \cite{Kockelkoren2003} as a particularly simple approach.
+Among these approaches, the \DD{} Method (DDM) has been created by \citet{Kockelkoren2003} as a particularly simple approach.
 The core concept is to embed the original, complex domain $\domain{}$ into a larger, simple domain $\extdomain{}$.
 Therefore, it avoids the need for complex mesh generation, or explicit boundary tracking.
-The problem's geometry is represented by a phase field function, $\phi$, which smoothly transitions between zero and one across a thin interfacial layer that approximates the boundary $\domainbnd{}$.
-This transforms the problem of complex geometry into a problem of modifying the system's equations with terms dependent on $\phi$.
-The main advantage of this method is its compatibility with standard finite element solvers, as it doesn't require unique additional terms.
+The problem's geometry is represented by a phase-field function, $\phi$, which smoothly transitions between zero and one across a thin interfacial layer that approximates the boundary $\domainbnd{}$.
+This transforms the problem of complex geometry into a problem of modifying the system's equations with terms depending on $\phi$.
+The main advantage of this method is its compatibility with standard finite element solvers, as it does not require unique additional terms.